 Many studies on load balancing assume that the load is arbitrarily divisible.
-In this {\em continuous case}, the diffusion scheme corresponds to a Markov chain on the graph and one can resort to a battery of established techniques to analyze the convergence speed \cite{Boillat90,GLM99,MGS98}.
-In particular, the {\em spectral gap} captures the time to reach a small discrepancy quite accurately~\cite{SJ89,RSW98}.
-This relation continues to hold for the matching model, even if the matchings are generated randomly, which might be necessary for graphs with no canonical matchings~\cite{BGPS06,MG96}.
+In this so-called {\em continuous case}, the diffusion scheme corresponds to a Markov chain on the graph, and one can resort to a wide range of techniques to analyze the convergence rate \cite{Boillat90,GLM99,MGS98}.
+In particular, the {\em spectral gap} captures the time to reach a small discrepancy fairly accurately~\cite{SJ89,RSW98}.
+This relation continues to hold for the matching model, even if the sequence of matchings is generated randomly, which might be necessary for graphs with no canonical sequence~\cite{BGPS06,MG96}.

-However, in many applications a processors' load may consist of tasks which are not further divisible, which is why the continuous case is also referred to as ``idealized case''~\cite{RSW98}.
-A common way to model indivisible tasks is the {\em unit-size token model} where one assumes a smallest load entity, the unit-size token, and load is always represented by a multiple of this smallest entity.
+However, in many applications a processor's load may consist of jobs which are not further divisible, which is why the continuous case is also referred to as the ``idealized case''~\cite{RSW98}.
+A common way to model indivisible jobs is the {\em unit-size token model} where one assumes a smallest load entity, the unit-size token, and load is always represented by a multiple of this smallest entity.
 In the following, we will refer to the unit-size token model as the {\em discrete case}.
-Because of the close relation between continuous load balancing and Markov chains, many authors~\cite{RSW98,MGS98,MG96,LW95,GLM99,SS94} asked for a characterization of the convergence speed of discrete load balancing, or alternatively, a quantification of the deviation between the discrete and the continuous case.
-Unfortunately, the discrete case is much harder to analyze due to its nonlinearity caused by the roundings to whole tokens in each round.
+It is well-known that the discrete case can be roughly modeled by Markov chains, but this approximation may be quite inaccurate~\cite{RSW98}.
+Hence, the question of a precise quantitative relationship between Markov chains and load balancing algorithms has been posed in many references~\cite{RSW98,MGS98,MG96,LW95,GLM99,SS94}.
+Unfortunately, the discrete case is much more difficult to analyze due to its nonlinearity that is caused by the roundings to whole tokens in each round.

 \citet{MGS98} proved the first rigorous result for the discrete case in the diffusion model.
-They assume that the load amount sent along each edge is obtained by rounding down the load amount that would be sent in the continuous case.
-Using this approach, they showed that the discrepancy is at most $\Oh\big(\frac{dn}{1-\lambda}\big)$ after $\Oh\big(\frac{\log (Kn)}{1-\lambda}\big)$ rounds, where $d$ is the degree, $K$ is the discrepancy of the initial load vector and $1-\lambda$ is the spectral gap of the diffusion matrix.
+They assume that the number of tokens sent along each edge is obtained by rounding down the amount of load that would be sent in the continuous case.
+Using this approach, they established that the discrepancy is at most $\Oh\big(\frac{dn}{1-\lambda}\big)$ after $\Oh\big(\frac{\log (Kn)}{1-\lambda}\big)$ rounds, where $d$ is the degree, $K$ is the discrepancy of the initial load vector, and $1-\lambda$ is the spectral gap of this diffusion matrix.
 Similar results for the matching model were shown by \citet{MG96}.